-Charles "Chip" Esten is an American actor, singer and comedian.
-Esten is best known for his role as Deacon Claybourne on CMT's Nashville.
+Charles "Chip" Esten is an American actor, singer, and songwriter.
+Esten is best known for his roles as Deacon Claybourne on CMT's NASHVILLE and as Ward Cameron on NETFLIX's OUTER BANKS.

 Born in Pittsburgh, PA, Charles “Chip” Esten was raised in Alexandria, VA and attended T.C.
 Williams High School (made famous in the film “Remember the Titans.”)
 He then attended The College of William and Mary in Williamsburg, where he graduated with a degree in economics and met his wife, Patty.
 While in Williamsburg, he was lead singer/songwriter in a popular local band.